-My request for Jackson Hole Ketamine Clinic (JHKC) to conduct ketamine infusion treatments as described is entirely voluntary and I have not been offered any inducement to consent.
-I understand that I may refuse ketamine treatments and that my regular treatments/medications for bipolar disorder would continue.
-Any money I have deposited that has not been subject to fees by JHKC will be refunded to me if I choose not to proceed.
+My request for Jackson Hole Ketamine Clinic to conduct ketamine infusion treatments as described is entirely voluntary and I have not been offered any inducement to consent.
+I understand that I may refuse ketamine treatments and that my regular treatments for PTSD would continue.
+Any money I have deposited that has not been subject to fees by Jackson Hole Ketamine Clinic will be refunded to me if I choose not to proceed.
 I have been advised that I can seek a second opinion from another doctor before agreeing to have ketamine treatment and am choosing to proceed at this time with or without this second opinion.
-I also acknowledge and agree that ketamine infusions for the treatment of depression/anxiety/bipolar is not FDA approved at this time, and is still considered experimental and that the results of my treatment with ketamine may be used to show the efficacy of ketamine treatment in depression, but my personal health information would not be shared with outside parties without expressed written consent.
+I also acknowledge and agree that ketamine infusions for the treatment of PTSD is not FDA approved at this time and is still considered experimental and that the results of my treatment with ketamine may be used to show the efficacy of ketamine treatment for PTSD but my personal health information would not be shared with outside parties without expressed written consent.

-Jackson Hole Ketamine Clinic, in the hopes to mitigate the possible abuse of ketamine outside of their facility, participates in random patient drug testing.
-I hereby agree to participate in random urine drug screening prior to any of my ketamine infusions.
-I understand that if I am randomly chosen to perform a urine drug screen, and I refuse, I must discuss with a JHKC provider per their Policies and Procedures before I am allowed to proceed with treatment.
+Jackson Hole Ketamine Clinic, in the hopes to mitigate the possible abuse of Ketamine outside of their facility, participates in random patient drug testing.
+I hereby agree to participate in random urine drug screening prior to any of my Ketamine infusions.
+I understand that if I am randomly chosen to perform a urine drug screen, and I refuse, I must discuss with a Jackson Hole Ketamine Clinic provider per their Policies and Procedures before I am allowed to proceed with treatment.
 I attest that I am not currently pregnant, nor intend to become pregnant while receiving infusions.
-I also agree to receive communications from Jackson Hole Ketamine Clinic via phone call, text, and email via the phone number
+I also agree to receive communications from Jackson Hole Ketamine Clinic via phone call, text, and email via the phone number and email addresses I supplied on my Medical History form.